326th Aeronautical Systems Wing: Systems development

+B-1 assigned to flight testing (Note: Aircraft is Rockwell B-1B Lancer Lot IV serial 85-75 testing a Sniper targeting pod with a multiple sensors.)

 The wing was formed in 2005 as the Long Range Strike Systems Wing as part of the Air Force Materiel Command Transformation initiative that replaced traditional staff offices in the command's centers with wings, groups, and squadrons.
 It was redesignated the following year when it was consolidated with the 326th Tactical Fighter Group.
 The 326th was a 297-person unit directing more than 44 programs with a budget exceeding $5 billion, and was responsible for the program execution to develop, acquire, field and modernize existing and advanced aircraft strike capabilities.
-The wing consisted of the B-1 Systems Group (later the 326th Aeronautical Systems Group) for Rockwell B-1 Lancer systems, the B-2 Systems Group (later the 726th Aeronautical Systems Group) for Northrop Grumman B-2 Spirit systems, the Airborne Electronic Attack Systems Squadron (later the 651st Aeronautical Systems Squadron, and the F-117 Systems Squadron (later the 650th Aeronautical Systems Squadron) for Lockheed F-117 Nighthawk systems.
+The wing consisted of the B-1 Systems Group (later the 326th Aeronautical Systems Group) for Rockwell B-1 Lancer systems, the B-2 Systems Group (later the 726th Aeronautical Systems Group) for Northrop Grumman B-2 Spirit systems, the Airborne Electronic Attack Systems Squadron (later the 651st Aeronautical Systems Squadron, (Note: Mr. Jackson's USAF biography indicates the squadron was also responsible for Boeing B-52 Stratofortress programs.
+Mr. Jackson was the director of the wing from its activation until February 2007.) and the F-117 Systems Squadron (later the 650th Aeronautical Systems Squadron) for Lockheed F-117 Nighthawk systems.
 It also provided operations management support to the Joint Unmanned Combat Air System Program Office.
 In 2008, the wing and its component groups were inactivated, while its two squadrons were reassigned to the 312th Aeronautical Systems Wing.